-In October 1940, the battalion was reported as having a strength of three British Officers, 16 Indian/Burman Officers and 367 Other Ranks.
-Railway bridge guards were provided at this time, one platoon each for three bridges (see below).
+In October 1940, the Battalion was reported as having a strength of three British Officers, 16 Indian/Burman Officers and 367 Other Ranks.
+Railway bridge guards were provided at this time, one platoon being assigned to each for three bridges (see below).

-In early 1941, the battalion was authorised to raise an additional company.
-The return for February 1941 reports a strength of three British Officers, 19 Indian/Burman Officers and 696 Other Ranks.
+In early 1941, the Battalion was authorised to raise an additional company.
+The return for February 1941 shows a strength of three British Officers, 19 Indian/Burman Officers and 696 Other Ranks.

-In March 1941, additional guards were provided for local V.P.s (Vital Points), including wireless stations, pumping stations and water outlet valves.
-A detachment was later provided for Government House in Rangoon.
+In March 1941, additional guards were provided for local V.P.s (Vital Points), which included wireless stations, pumping stations and water outlet valves.
+A detachment was later provided for guard duty at Government House in Rangoon.

 In December 1941, the battalion had detachments in Central Area on guard duty at key railway bridges as follows: